Wififorge/Wififorge.github.io/content/Lab Walkthroughs/Lab 01 - Bettercap Recon.md

 events.stream off
 ```

-Set the handshakes file and enable the `wifi.recon` module
+Set the handshakes file and enable the `wifi.recon` module.
+Note that your command line may dissappear during the refresh.
+Hitting enter will bring it back.

 ```bash
 set wifi.handshakes.file ./loot/4whs